-This project will realign Elston Avenue over to the Mendell Street right-of-way.
+This project will realign Elston Avenue to the Mendell Street right-of-way.
 This will increase intersection spacing to improve traffic safety and capacity for all modes.
-The project will relocate one existing railroad viaduct over Elston and replace and expand two existing railroad viaducts over Armitage.
-It will also build an Armitage Ave bridge over North Branch to strengthen the street grid and improve traffic safety and circulation in this congested area.
+The project will relocate one existing railroad viaduct over Elston and replace and expand two existing railroad viaducts over Armitage Avenue.
+It also will build an Armitage Avenue bridge over North Branch to strengthen the street grid and improve traffic safety and circulation in this congested area.